ruotianluo/torch-rnn-server/README.md

 # Usage
 To train a model and use it to generate new text, you'll need to follow three simple steps:

+## Step 0: Download data from arxiv and process the raw data.

+- Run `fetch_papers.py` to query arxiv API and create a file db.p that contains all information for each paper.
+This script is where you would modify the query, indicating which parts of arxiv you'd like to use.
+Note that if you're trying to pull too many papers arxiv will start to rate limit you.
+You may have to run the script multiple times, and I recommend using the arg --start_index to restart where you left off when you were last interrupted by arxiv.
+- Run `download_pdf.py`, which iterates over all papers in parsed pickle and downloads the papers into folder pdf
+- Run `parse_pdf_to_text.py` to export all text from pdfs to files in txt
+- Run `combine_pdfs.py` to combine all the pdf texts to a single txt file.

 ## Step 1: Preprocess the data
 You can use any text file for training models.
 Before training, you'll need to preprocess the data using the script `scripts/preprocess.py`; this will generate an HDF5 file and JSON file containing a preprocessed version of the data.